Chart Color Schemes

 Gordon has seen below average employment performance when compared to national benchmarks

-Gordon's skilled workforce includes many in essential services sectors.
-Its unemployment rate is 4.0% with an estimated employment growth of 2.1% over the past year.
+Gordon's workforce comprises skilled individuals with notable representation in essential services sectors.
+The unemployment rate stands at 4.4%, while estimated employment growth over the past year is 1.1%.

 Frequently Asked Questions - Employment